-ICT students from Harrow College have benefitted from receiving first hand feedback from a digital expert as part of a programme to engage students with real life business professionals.
+ICT students from Harrow College have benefited from receiving first hand feedback from a digital expert as part of a programme to engage students with real life business professionals.

 On the 28th of January 2019, Level 3 ICT students from Harrow College were honoured to welcome Mr Mohammed Gbadamosi to the college.
 As well as having astute digital knowledge, Mohammed is a social care professional and founder of Tech for Care, a company supporting and promoting the digital transition of the care sector.
 Mohammed is also a visiting lecturer in Health and Social Care at Newman University in Birmingham.